kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 I've also researched how other developers write code and have collectively learned great things from them.
 But when it comes to libs and frameworks, I've discovered too many instances of developers spending (I think) too much time worrying about the wrong things.

 <h2>How this all began</h2>
 It all started when I began working with <a href="https://reactjs.org/">React</a> on a daily basis.
-Consequently, I see three positive things that React brings to the JavaScript developer conversation:
+Because of this, I see three positive things that React brings to the JavaScript developer conversation:

 1. <strong>manipulating app views with a state object</strong>: changing your app's view/state with a standard "key:value" object (not the DOM) is cool.
 2. <strong>enforcing functional programming</strong>: the idea that a function should do one thing well and do it in its own world without affecting the world around it is put into effect with React.